Sight and hearing

 Registration could entitle you to a range of concessions including:

-The Macular Society provide a range of information on sight loss, including access to counselling and information on equipment that may help.
+The Macular Society provides a range of information on sight loss, including access to counselling and information on equipment that may help.
 They also organise local support groups.

 The South West Dorset Talking Newspaper provides a weekly dose of local news and a talking magazine, free of charge, to people who are either blind or partially sighted.
 It serves the Weymouth, Portland, Lyme Regis, Bridport, Dorchester, Sherborne and Blandford areas and has listeners all over Dorset.